 And you shall make holy garments for Aaron your brother, for glory and for beauty.
 You shall speak to all the skillful, whom I have filled with a spirit of skill, that they make Aaron’s garments to consecrate him for my priesthood.Exodus 28:2-3 (ESV)

 The breastpiece that was attached to the ephod also held huge significance and contained two stones, the Urim and Thummim.
-These were integral elements in the communion between God and the high priest, who represented the entire nation before God.
+These were integral elements in the communion between God and the high priest, like our union with Christ today, who represented the entire nation before God.
 God graciously communicated through these stones, leading His people.

 And they shall bind the breastpiece by its rings to the rings of the ephod with a lace of blue, so that it may lie on the skillfully woven band of the ephod, so that the breastpiece shall not come loose from the ephod.
 So Aaron shall bear the names of the sons of Israel in the breastpiece of judgment on his heart, when he goes into the Holy Place, to bring them to regular remembrance before the Lord.
 And in the breastpiece of judgment you shall put the Urim and the Thummim, and they shall be on Aaron’s heart, when he goes in before the Lord.
 Thus Aaron shall bear the judgment of the people of Israel on his heart before the Lord regularly.Exodus 28:28-30 (ESV)